Camerapixo Press Independent Visual Journalism Association - IVJA

 Technology has transformed how images are captured, distributed, and consumed.
 Smartphones, instant publishing, and artificial intelligence have democratized image-making — but they have also increased the risk of misinformation.
 In response, modern photojournalism has expanded its role.

-Today’s photojournalist must understand not only photography, but also verification, metadata, context building, and audience perception.
+Today’s photojournalist must understand not only photography but also verification, metadata, context building, and audience perception.
 The profession increasingly values transparency: how an image was made, where it was made, and under what circumstances.

 This is also why structured education and professional frameworks — such as those offered by Camerapixo Press — have become essential.
 Learning photojournalism today means learning how to navigate ethics, technology, and storytelling simultaneously, often through audio lessons, practical field tools, and visual flashcards designed for real-world use.